Chapter Text

 Sighing, Angel sagged lower into his chair.
 It squeaked and groaned under his weight; the cushion worn through by the thousands of asses that had sat in it before him.
 He probably looked like he was slipping out of it more than sitting in it at this point, his chin now tucked against his chest and legs stretched out under the table to the point he was probably nearly in footsie territory with the girls sitting across from him.
 Angel flicked his finger over the wheel to scroll back up to the top of the page.
 He scanned over the bold headliner and inched the wheel down just a fraction so that he could only see the smaller font.
 The large font advertising that he was perusing an article written on how to get out of a job you hate only made him feel ridiculously self-conscious.

-The librarian maneuvered the small door leading behind the counter open with a minor kick to its base, sending it swinging out of his way while he strode through the opening.
-The worker lifted his head, nervously eyeing the man as he held his mug and book aloft, using his foot again to manipulate the rolling chair back from the other computer at the station and sidle in front of it.
-He grumbled something to the guy at the other computer, who gave a nervous smile before turning back to his work.
-The librarian sat down and scooted in closer to the desk, taking what must have been one impressive gulp of coffee from the still steaming mug before setting it aside and easing back into his chair.
+The librarian maneuvered the small door leading behind the counter open with a minor kick to its base, sending it swinging out of his way while he stepped through the opening.
+The volunteer, who had pointedly not been looking in his direction since he appeared, finally lifted his head, nervously eyeing the man as he held his mug and book aloft, appearing to use his foot again to pull the rolling chair back from the other computer at the station.
+He grumbled something to the volunteer, who gave a more genuine smile as if given some kind of reassurance before turning back to his work.
+The librarian sat down and scooted in closer to the monitor, taking what must have been one impressive gulp of coffee from the still steaming mug.

-You see, Angel had a reason for coming to the library and it wasn’t just to ogle the librarian.
+You see, in spite of what it looked like, Angel had a reason for coming to the library and it wasn’t just to ogle the librarian.

 Angel wasn’t proud of the wreck he had been that night.
-He would black out and then wake up again, screaming bloody murder at the ceiling while Charlie and her girlfriend, Vaggie, frantically held him down before he hurt himself.
-They wiped him down multiple times with cold cloths when he sweat through his clothes and their bed sheets and hauled him to the toilet whenever he yarked out what he felt like had been all of his internal organs.
-By the time he came back from it all, he was weak as a fucking kitten and could hear Vaggie arguing with Charlie in rapid fire Spanish in the next room.
+He would black out and then wake up again, screaming bloody murder at the ceiling while Charlie and her girlfriend frantically held him down before he hurt himself.
+The girlfriend, who she called "Vaggie" had insisted that they get him to a hospital but Angel had enough lucidity to practically beg them not to.
+How they could discern his pleas through his slurs and tears, he'll never know but the girls had listened.
+They kept him in their bed, wiped him down multiple times with cold cloths when he would sweat through his clothes and their bed sheets and even hauled him to the toilet whenever he yarked out what he felt like had been all of his internal organs.
+By the time he came back to his senses from it all, he was weak as a fucking kitten and couldn't escape this forced kindness even if he tried.

-Charlie later came in and sat with him, giving him water while Vaggie watched him from the corner of the room like his very existence pissed her off.
-While he was there, Charlie asked him about his work and whether he lived in the area, innocent enough bits of conversation that he answered in short, non-committal statements.
-She blushed when he told her what he did for a living and he had a good laugh at her embarrassment fueled by her own ignorance of his brand but he had to give her credit for still trying to be nice.
+Charlie came in and sat with him, giving him water and even attempted some crackers or chopped up fruit while Vaggie watched from the corner of the room like his very existence pissed her off.
+He took everything that she gave him, not caring if it was drugged or not but eventually he recovered enough to talk.
+While he stayed with them, Charlie asked him about his work and whether or not he lived in the area, innocent enough bits of conversation that he answered in short, non-committal statements.
+She blushed when he told her what he did for a living—as expected—and he had a good laugh at her embarrassment fueled by her own ignorance of his brand but he had to give her credit for still trying to be nice.

-By the time they had finished talking, Angel wondered what the hell had been in that water he drank.
-He had spilled to her like he had been in a confessional, telling her about the Hot Spot, his “meetings” with high dollar clients, hell, he even talked about the porn studio but at least he had been smart enough to omit Val from it all.
+But she kept at it.
+Kept him talking and by the time they had finished, Angel wondered what the hell had been in the water he drank.
+He had spilled to her like he had been in a confessional, telling her about the Hot Spot, his “meetings”, hell, he even talked about the porn studio but at least he had been smart enough to omit Val from it all.
 There was no way in hell he was going to open that can of worms with this innocent blond woman who had caught him at his worst and yet still treated him with respect and kindness.
-Even Vaggie was polite, still disapproving of him but hey, she tried.
-It was something he hadn’t experienced in years.
+Even Vaggie was somewhat polite, still disapproving of him but hey, she tried.
+It was something he hadn’t expected from complete strangers.

 “There’s a catch,” she had pointed out while he stared back at her, gobsmacked.
 “I’ll keep your rent at half the cost, so long as you stay clean and out of trouble.
 I know that it will take a while for you to adjust but if I find out you have drugs in the apartment, it goes back up.”